Bring on this giant alphabet dot to dot! It’s terrific!

 In Kindergarten, students using the Common Core Standards will be asked to recognize and name all upper- and lowercase letters of the alphabet.

-But it does mean that you can begin to expose your preschooler, so letters start to look familiar.
+Should your preschooler master the alphabet now?
+Absolutely not.
+But it means you can begin exposing your preschooler, so letters start to look familiar.

-I tape down a large piece of paper.
-Next, I add dots with my marker and label each dot with a letter from the alphabet.
+- I label each dot with a letter from the alphabet.

 That’s all!